 Instructions

-- Check the internal temperature of the tri-tip by inserting a meat thermometer into the thickest part of the tri-tip.
-When it has reached your desired internal temperature, remove it from the oven and baste again with pan juices.
+- Check the internal temperature by inserting a meat thermometer into the thickest part.
+When it has reached your desired internal temperature, remove it from the oven and baste a few times with pan juices.
 As a reference, the internal temperature in the photos is 145 degrees F.

 - Allow the tri-tip to rest for at least 20 minutes for juices to redistribute.
-Then, thinly slice trip-tip against the grain and serve with your favorite sides.
+Then, thinly slice the tri-tip against the grain (i.e., perpendicular).
+Pay close attention to how the grains may switch before slicing.
+Serve with your favorite sides.

 Notes